open-source-uom/myuom/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+To assist you for your first contribution we will be glad to hear from you and support you.
+Find us on our [discord server](https://discord.gg/nzMjpRYxp6) and send a message and expect help from the friendly Community of Open Source UoM.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!